centreon/centreon-archived/doc/en/administration_guide/partitioning/user/monitoring.rst

 You can monitor the partitioning using Plugins Packs.
 You have to install the pack "Centreon DB".

-The service "Partitioning" will show you usefull informations.
+The service "Partitioning" will show you useful information's.

 On Web UI
 =========